New Years Deals:

 Beginner Wheels

-YouTube and blog forums are excellent resources for first-time riders looking for guidance on their first purchase.
-Make sure you have your funds ready and a budget in mind before making your purchase because the sheer number of wheels, features, weight, and power make a significant difference in the value of your investment.
+YouTube and blog forums are excellent resources for first-time riders seeking guidance on their first purchase.
+Make sure you have your funds ready and a budget in mind before making your purchase because the sheer number of wheels, features, weight, and Power make a significant difference in the value of your investment.

-When it comes to first-time riders, we recommend that they pick a 15-25 mph beginning wheel that weighs between 25 and 40 pounds.
-These entry-level devices are ideal for commuting and last-mile solutions because they are simpler to learn on and store.
+For first-time riders, we recommend picking a 15-25 mph beginning wheel that weighs between 25 and 40 pounds.
+These entry-level devices are ideal for commuting and last-mile solutions because they are simpler to learn and store.
 These beginner wheels are excellent backup wheels for more experienced riders.

 - Power: 550 – 1500W